 Does ZipRecruiter have a free plan for employers?

-No. ZipRecruiter offers a 2-4 day free trial (credit card required), but there's no permanent free tier.
+No. ZipRecruiter offers a 2-4 day free trial (credit card required), but there’s no permanent free tier for employers.
 The trial auto-converts to a paid subscription if not cancelled.
 Alternatives like Pin offer a free tier with no credit card and no time limit.

 What’s a better alternative to ZipRecruiter for sourcing candidates?

-For proactive candidate sourcing rather than job posting, AI recruiting tools outperform job boards.
-Pin searches 850M+ profiles and sends automated outreach across email, LinkedIn, and SMS at a 48% response rate - starting at $100/month with a free tier.
-That's a fundamentally different approach than posting a job and waiting for applicants.
+When proactive candidate search matters more than job posting, AI recruiting tools outperform job boards.
+Pin searches 850M+ profiles and sends automated outreach across email, LinkedIn, and SMS, delivering 5x better response rates than industry averages - starting at $100/month with a free tier.
+That’s a fundamentally different approach than posting a job and waiting for applicants.

 Get enterprise sourcing features at startup pricing with Pin